 Seal oil was first burned in the lamp, followed by kerosene oil, which was used until the light was electrified in 1951.
 The light was discontinued in 1989.
 A drum Fresnel lens that replaced the original system of lamps and reflectors can be viewed in the lantern room.

 When the lighthouse was slated to be demolished by the federal government, the Town of Liverpool stepped in to care for its beloved landmark and took possession of the lighthouse and surrounding land in 1970.
 Located in what is now known as Fort Point Lighthouse Park, the lighthouse was opened to visitors starting in 1997.

-Lane’s Privateer Inn started a partnership with the Region of Queens Municipality in 2016 to help keep Fort Point Lighthouse open to the public during the summer.
-A small café operates in the lighthouse that offers pastries and drinks, and even lighthouse picnic lunches that can be enjoyed on the picnic tables in the adjoining park.
-The picnic lunches are packed in a wooden crate and come with cloth napkins, porcelain dishes, and silverware.
-You can choose from selections that include lobster rolls, a variety of sandwiches on house-made breads, market salads, blueberry lemonade, and fresh desserts.
+Lane’s Privateer Inn partnered with the Region of Queens Municipality to keep Fort Point Lighthouse open to the public during the summer from 2017 through 2020.
+During that time, a small café operated in the lighthouse that offered pastries and drinks, and even lighthouse picnic lunches that could be enjoyed on the picnic tables in the adjoining park.
+The picnic lunches were packed in a wooden crate and came with cloth napkins, porcelain dishes, and silverware.
+Visitors could choose from selections that included lobster rolls, a variety of sandwiches on house-made breads, market salads, blueberry lemonade, and fresh desserts.